 Project Update, December 9, 2024: The engagement phase for Active Transportation Network Plan: Seventh Street Corridor has concluded.
 Thank you to everyone who shared their input and participated in the engagement activities.
-City staff are now working to analyze and report back on the feedback heard before finalizing the detailed designs for this route.
 Check out a quick result from our survey below and stay tuned for a full report back on engagement results!

 Survey result showing 127 respondents support changing Seventh Street from two-way traffic to a one-way northbound for vehicles between Fifth Avenue and Queens Avenue with the goal to retain majority of street parking